tsmith512/callboard/README.md

 theatrical electrician.
 For [Zilker Theatre Production's][ZTP] _Oklahoma!_ in 2014, I managed backstage scheduling and gave warning calls to the rest of the company as we worked through the schedule each evening.
-With a wristwatch, a bit of focus, and lots of caffeine, this was very manageable.
-But distractions pop up backstage, and I like automating things.
+With a wristwatch, a bit of focus, and lots of caffeine, this was easily manageable.
+But distractions pop up backstage, and I like automating things with code.

-[Callboard.js][CB] ([demo][DEMO]) is a simple web app that takes an easily-editable schedule and produces a list of countdowns for warnings and events.
+[Callboard][CB] ([demo][DEMO]) is a simple web app that takes an easily-editable schedule and produces a list of countdowns for warnings and events using [Countdown.js][CD] and [Moment.js][M].
 At the space, I navigated to the site on my phone and checked it periodically while I handled my other pre-show tasks.
-When my phone buzzed, it was time to get up, make a lap of the space and holler at people (politely).
+When my phone buzzed, it was time to get up, make a lap of the space and holler at people (politely...).

-I defined these events:
+Among others, I defined these events:

 - Actors to venue
 - Fight and fall rehearsals